jsiek/arete/README.md

 All values are first class in the sense that they can be store in memory, passed as argument to functions, etc.

+We define the term *environment* to be a dictionary mapping variable names to pointers.
+(Pointers are a kind of value defined below.)

 ## Numbers